Are you quietly worried about what to name your coaching business?

 Finally, once you have your business name, I’d also grab the URL for your own name, so you own it for the future.

-If your business grows and your own face and name become more famous than your business name, you can always easily transition over to just using your own name.
+Here’s why: If your life coaching business grows and your own face and name become more famous than your business name, you can always easily transition over to just using your own name.
 For example, John Lee Dumas started out as Entrepreneur on Fire, and Marie Forleo started out as Rich Hot and Happy.

 That way you have the best of both worlds.
 Yay!